Eileen Valentino Flaxman

 1942

-There was this funny little record we had around the house when I was growing up.
+There was this funny little record around the house when I was growing up.
 Too small to be a 33-1/3 rpm and too big to be a 45, it had no label.
-You didn't put the needle on the outside of the record, but on the inside.
-A 16 rpm.
+You didn’t put the needle on the outside of the record, but on the inside.
 As the record played, the needle worked its way out to the edge.
+It was a 16 rpm!
 A woman with a beautiful voice sang a famous standard of the era:

 You Go To My Head